Mycetophagus punctatus

-Mycetophagus punctatus or the hairy fungus beetle is a species of fungus beetle.
+Mycetophagus punctatus, the hairy fungus beetle, is a species of fungus beetle.
 It can be found in households given the presence of decaying matter and sufficient dampness.

 Description

 The hairy fungus beetle is 4.0 to 5.5 cm in body length and features red-yellow markings on its black elytra.
 Its antennae are red-brown becoming black nearing the tips.
 It features short hairs on its body.

 Ecology and behavior

 Hairy fungus beetles typically proliferate during late summer to early fall in moist environments such as decaying plant material, cellars or houses, especially around bathtubs or sinks.
 They are also attracted to damp cereals, herbs, spices, cheese, fruit preserves, fibers, including carpet, and light sources, but do not cause any damage.
 The use of fungicides is known to limit their presence.
 They do not bite humans or spread any diseases.